jyutzler/Bridge-Systems/system.md

    * 3♠ = invitational with a six-card suit.
 Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.
    * 3NT = asking for a choice between 3NT and 4♠.
    * 4NT = quantitative invitation to 6♠ or 6NT with a five-card suit.
+#### 5-5 Majors
+When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.

+   * Transfer to the weaker major and pass = bust
+   * 1NT - 2♦ - 2♥ - 2♠ = invitational
+   * 1NT - 2♥ - 2♠ - 3♥ = game forcing

 #### 2 Spades
 A 2♠ response requires the 1NT bidder to rebid 3♣, which may be passed with a club bust, or responder may rebid 3♦ with a diamond bust.
 Example: